ComparisonPrivacy

 • You need visual proof for legal/compliance audits

-• Your team works in non-technical roles where GitHub integration isn't relevant
+• Your team works in roles where screenshot proof is a client requirement

 • You prefer human review of raw screenshots over AI-generated summaries